 Instead, be kind to each other, tenderhearted, forgiving one another, just as God through Christ has forgiven you.
 Ephesians 4:32 NLT

-Forgiveness isn’t easy, even if some make it look so.
-Releasing someone from a debt they owe us because of a wrong they’ve committed against us requires fortitude only God can give.
+Forgiveness is never easy and may require repeating.
+Forgiveness releases someone from a debt they owe us because of a wrong they’ve committed against us.

 Forgiving the infraction doesn’t mean we place our stamp of approval on what they’ve done—or that they shouldn’t suffer consequences for their actions.

 Peace results when we forgive.
 In fact, forgiveness benefits us more than it does the person we’re forgiving.
 Jesus said He came to bring peace.
 He also wants us to live abundantly.
 Both states of being require a regular habit of releasing those who harm us—physically, emotionally, and even spiritually.

 With God’s help, forgive those who have wronged you.

 Tweetable: Are you extending an arm of forgiveness?

 Prayer: Father, as You have forgiven us, so help us to forgive others.

 And when you believed in Christ, he identified you as his own by giving you the Holy Spirit, whom he promised long ago.
 Ephesians 1:13 NLT ...